KittyGiraudel/selectors-explained/README.md

 # Selectors Explained

-A DOM selector to plain English converter.
+A CSS selector to plain English converter.

 ## Dev